ivan-yakovenko/DMProject/README.md

-# DMProject
+# Discrete Mathematics Project
+---
-GitHub-repository for the discrete mathematics project.
-Theme: "Побудова матриці досяжності графу за допомогою DFS та BFS."
+This is GitHub-repository for the discrete mathematics project.
+Theme: "Building a graph reachability matrix using DFS and BFS"